PassiveLogic/differentiable-swift-examples/README.md

 ## Examples

-The following examples are present in the repository, and can be built and run via
+The following examples are present in the repository, and can be built and run via:

 ```bash
 swift run [example]
 ```

-- [BasicDifferentiation](Sources/BasicDifferentiation/main.swift): A very simple example of using automatic differentation with a few different functions and types.
+- [BasicDifferentiation](Sources/BasicDifferentiation/main.swift): A very simple example of using automatic differentiation with a few different functions and types.
 - [CustomDerivatives](Sources/CustomDerivatives/main.swift): Differentiable Swift lets you register custom derivatives for functions, and this shows how to do so.
 - [BasicGradientDescent](Sources/BasicGradientDescent/main.swift): How to perform gradient descent optimization in Swift.